HarlowNg/Projects-and-Coursework/README.md

 </tr>
 </table>

-Together, these plots turn a set of correlation coefficients into an intuitive story — critics and audiences broadly agree on quality, but that agreement has little bearing on what actually becomes popular.
+Together, these plots turn a set of correlation coefficients into an intuitive story that says critics and audiences broadly agree on quality, but that agreement has little bearing on what actually becomes popular.
 See the [full write-up](./Movie-Ratings-Analysis/README.md#findings) for the complete analysis, statistical tests, and takeaways.

 ## Repository Structure